Visualization Selection Guide

 Add value labels for precision

-Bar height gives a rough comparison; exact numbers require value labels for reports.
+Bar height gives you a rough comparison.
+For exact numbers in a report, add value labels:

 for container in ax.containers: